BranchMetrics/react-native-branch-deep-linking-attribution/README.md

       RNBranchModule.getAutoInstance(this);
     }
 ```

-_NOTE_: `RNBranchModule.getAutoInstance` was introduced in version 3.0.0-beta.2.
-Use `Branch.getAutoInstance` in
-previous versions, including 2.x.

 Override onStart and onNewIntent in MainActivity.java to handle Branch links (`android/app/src/[...]/MainActivity.java`).
 This has to be done regardless whether you used `react-native link`.